JohnathonHutt/react-portfolio/README.md

 View the heroku deployment at https://jhuttreactportfolio.herokuapp.com

-This repository is the front end create-react-app file
+The random quote generator in this project fetches from a custom quote API deployed at https://fururamaquoteapi.herokuapp.com The repository for the API is https://github.com/JohnathonHutt/futurama-quotes-api

-The deployed repository with the 'build' folder and backend is JohnathonHutt/react-portfolio-heroku
+This repository is the front end create-react-app file The deployed repository with the 'build' folder and backend is JohnathonHutt/react-portfolio-heroku